 19. Nursing app subscription

 There are many helpful nursing apps out there.
 A subscription to one of these can be a great gift for new nurses.
-Epocrates is a popular app among medical professionals, and it has a drug reference library, lab reference section, multiple types of medical calculators, and a medical diagnoses section – all in one convenient package.
+Epocrates is a popular app among medical and nursing professionals, it has a drug reference library, lab reference section, multiple types of medical calculators, and a medical diagnoses section – all in one convenient package.

 20. Blood pressure cuff